LokeshwarPrasad3/PingPoing/README.md

 ## Requirements

-Before running My Chat App locally, ensure Node.js is installed on your system.
+Before running PingPoing locally, ensure Node.js is installed on your system.
 If Node.js is not installed, you can download it from [nodejs.org](https://nodejs.org/).

 ## Contributing